 If you are unhappy with your current living arrangements or environment, you simply have two options: start again somewhere else, or make the most out of what you have.
-Moving is not without stress, and it can cost you a lot of money.
-Likewise, if you decide to renovate your home, there will be never-ending expenses and chaos.
+Moving is not without stress, and it can cost you a lot of money whereas improving your house can be as simple as sewer drain cleaning or giving it a new coat of paint.
+If you decided to fully renovate your home, there could be never-ending expenses and chaos.
 There are pros and cons to each solution.
 Below you will find a few pointers that will help you decide which ones are the best for you.

 If there is one thing that can stop you from moving on or improving your home, it is your budget.
 Look at the different locations and homes for sale in your target area.
 Could you afford the payments and would you get the extra money you need?
 While there are affordable new build houses for sale in popular locations, you will really have to think about your long term plans.
 Are they going to be suitable for you and your family for the next decade or so?